Watch the new animated Billy Shakespeare film!

 Over the next few weeks, Create will be publishing essays reflecting upon people, places and culture; how our understanding of culture, and the work we do with it, can reflect the world around us more widely and deeply, and help change life for the better.

-Read our latest essay from Turner Prize-winning collective Assemble, or explore the rest of our Create content below.
+Read our latest articles about the role of art and culture in education, or explore the rest of our Create content below.

 Read author Ian McMillan’s Twitter novel